Robert Brownrigg: Governor of Ceylon

 He left his post as Quartermaster-General to the Forces in 1811, and then, in 1813, he was appointed Governor of Ceylon.
 In 1815, he acquired the Kingdom of Kandy through an agreement with the help of defecting ministers of the Kandyan King, in the central region of the island, and annexed it to the British crown.
 The treaty was historically known as "Kandyan Convention".
 In recognition of his achievement, Brownrigg was created a baronet in 1816.

 Brownrigg fought the Great Rebellion of 1817–18 and managed to defeat that, aided by reinforcements from India, by enacting martial law.
-He strengthened his power in the Kandyan Kingdom by issuing a special announcement on 21st November, 1818, which contains 56 statements, curtailing the power of aristocrats.
+He strengthened his power in the Kandyan Kingdom by issuing a special announcement on 21 November 1818, which contains 56 statements, curtailing the power of aristocrats.

 He attained the rank of full General in 1819 and left Ceylon the following year.

 The gilded bronze ancient Statue of Tara was reputedly found on the eastern coast of Sri Lanka.
 It was acquired by Brownrigg, who later donated it to the British Museum when he was living near Monmouth in 1830.
 This account however is rejected by the authorities in Sri Lanka who believe that Brownrigg took the statue from the last King of Kandy when the British annexed Kandy.

 Brownrigg died near Monmouth in 1833.

 Family

 In 1789, Brownrigg married Elizabeth Catharine Lewis and together they went on to have six sons and a daughter.
 Then in 1810 he married Sophia Bissett.
+He had one more child at the age of 69.